arghyaiitb/assignment_9/TRAINING_ISSUES_RESOLVED.md

 --lr 0.8               # LINEAR scaling: 0.1 × (2048/256)
 --warmup-epochs 8      # Extended warmup for large batch stability --num-workers 24       # 3 workers per GPU (p4d.24xlarge has 96 vCPUs)
---cutmix-prob 0.0      # Disabled for training stability --mixup-alpha 0.0      # Disabled for training stability
+--cutmix-prob 0.3      # Essential for 75%+ accuracy (use 0.0 only for debugging)
+--mixup-alpha 0.2      # Essential for 75%+ accuracy (use 0.0 only for debugging)
+--label-smoothing 0.1  # Prevents overconfident predictions
+--gradient-clip 1.0    # Prevents gradient explosion
 ```

 ### Learning Rate Schedule